danielsantil/danielsantil.github.io/content/resume.md

   </div>
 </div>

-- Built merchant-facing reporting features using ASP.NET Core MVC and Entity Framework Core, enabling transaction, deposit, and chargeback visualization over custom timeframes with export functionality, with source code version controlled via GitHub.
+- Built merchant-facing reporting features using ASP.NET Core MVC and Entity Framework Core, enabling transaction, deposit, and chargeback visualization over custom timeframes with export functionality.

 - Used Azure Cosmos DB for fast read performance on reporting queries, keeping data in sync with SQL Server via background jobs scheduled through Hangfire, with containerized deployments managed via Docker.

+- Designed and built an automated data pipeline using .NET and Hangfire to fetch, normalize, and import third-party merchant data via SFTP into internal SQL Server stores, ensuring consistent and scheduled data synchronization across the platform.

 - Wrote unit and integration tests using NUnit, covering APIs, services, and SQL operations across the reporting and onboarding surface area.

-- Engineered an automated data pipeline using .NET and Hangfire to fetch, normalize, and import third-party merchant data via SFTP into internal SQL Server stores, ensuring consistent and scheduled data synchronization across the platform.

 - Implemented SAML-based SSO to enable third-party vendor login into the company's internal web portal using .NET.

 - Built proxy services using ASP.NET Core MVC and SQL Server to integrate with external data provider APIs, enabling business data lookup, address verification, and risk evaluation within a single onboarding flow — eliminating the need for agents to switch between multiple systems and reducing friction during customer onboarding.

-- Developed end-to-end merchant and payment facilitator onboarding services using ASP.NET Core MVC, Entity Framework Core, Azure Cosmos DB, and SQL Server — enabling facilitators to create merchants, acquire POS products across multiple locations, and integrate with third-party banking platforms including FirstData and Elavon, with Hangfire orchestrating background tasks such as data syncing and async operations throughout the onboarding process.
+- Developed end-to-end merchant and payment facilitator onboarding services using ASP.NET Core MVC, Entity Framework Core, Azure Cosmos DB, and SQL Server — enabling facilitators to create merchants, acquire POS products across multiple locations, and integrate with third-party banking platforms including FirstData and Elavon, with Hangfire orchestrating background tasks including data synchronization between Cosmos DB and SQL Server.

 <div>